tale-toul/ocp-aws/README.md

 #### S3 bucket

 An S3 bucket is created to be used as backend storage for the internal OpenShift image registry.
-It is recommended to create the bucket in the same region as the rest of the resources.
+It is recommended to create the bucket in the same region as the rest of the resources, this is controlled through the variable **region_name**.
+The name of the bucket must be unique across the whole AWS infrastructure so the variable **registry-bucket-name** has been defined to make it easy to change this name in every deployment.

+By default the non empty S3 buckets are not deleted by the command **terraform destroy**, this behaviour has been changed with the use of the argument **force_destroy = true** which forces terraform to destroy the S3 bucket even if this is not empty.

 #### IAM users

 Two IAM users are created to be used by the installation playbooks, and later by the cluster itself.
 The policy definitions are created as "here" documents, it is **important** that the opening and closing curly brackets are placed on column 1 of the document, otherwise a malformed JSON error happens when running "terraform apply" command:

 * The first one (iam-admin) is to be associated with the EC2 instances and has a policy that allows it to operate on the EC2 instances and load balancers.
+The id and key of this user is assigned to the following variables in the inventory file used to deploy the cluster: **openshift_cloudprovider_aws_access_key**; **openshift_cloudprovider_aws_secret_key**

 * The second one (iam-registry) has a policy that allows it to manage the S3 bucket that is also created as part of this terraform definition.